ilovequant/h1b_stat/README.md

 * wrote to .txt file

 ## Run Instruction
+Note that, the location where the work take place might change with different datasets.
+A variable called "num" is used to describe the location of such parameter in a given table, so that it needs to be modified based on the info of the table

 You can run h1b_counting.py with the following command from within the current directory:

 ./run.sh